bwalzer4/H1N1-Flu-Vaccine/README.md

 respondents reported having received a H1N1 vaccine or a seasonal flu vaccine.

 Figure 1 and Figure 2 display the proportion of respondents who received the H1N1 and seasonal flu vaccines respectively.
 Only 21% of respondents received the H1N1 vaccine, while 47% received the seasonal flu vaccine.
+The H1N1 vaccine responses represent an imblanaced dataset, since the number of people who did not receive a H1N1 vaccine in the training data is twice more than those who did.
+This is important to note because most classification models operate under the assumption that the training data is balanced and if that is not accounted for the model can produce over optimistic results.

  <p align="center">
      <b>Figure 1: H1N1 Vaccine Responses</b>